CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Special Item
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > _**Unique.**_ _Dwarven Ring._ ***Playable only with a Gold Ring and after a test indicates a Dwarven Ring.*** Values in parentheses and brackets apply to a Dwarf bearer.
+> > _**Unique.**_ _Dwarven Ring._ ***Playable only with a Gold Ring and after a test indicates a Dwarven Ring.*** Values in parentheses apply to a Dwarf bearer.
 Tap a Dwarf bearer to search your play deck and/or discard pile for any one or two minor items; place these items in your hand and reshuffle your play deck.
 Bearer then makes a corruption check modified by +2.
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield">【 +2(4)/+1 】</div>